renovatebot/renovate/docs/local-development.md

 ## Tests

 You can run `yarn test` locally to test your code.
-We test all PRs using the same tests, run on TravisCI.
+We test all PRs using the same tests, run on TravisCI. `yarn test` runs an `eslint` check, a `prettier check`, and then all the unit tests using `jest`.

+## Jest

+You can run just the Jest unit tests by running `yarn jest`.
+You can also run just a subset of the Jest tests using file matching, e.g. `yarn jest lock-files` or `yarn jest workers/branch`.
+If you get a test failure due to a "snapshot" mismatch, and you are sure that you need to update the snapshot, then you can append `-u` to the end. e.g. `yarn jest lock-files -u` would update the saved Snapshots for _all_ tests in `test/workers/branch/lock-files.spec.js`.

 #### Coverage

 The Renovate project maintains 100% test coverage, so any Pull Request will fail if it does not contain full coverage for code.
-Using `// instanbul-ignore` is not ideal but sometimes is a pragmatic solution if an additional test wouldn't really prove anything.
+Using `// instanbul ignore` is not ideal but sometimes is a pragmatic solution if an additional test wouldn't really prove anything.

 To view the current test coverage locally, open up `coverage/lcov-report/index.html` in your browser.